Add to favourites

 Historical monument since 1840

-The exceptional quality of its architecture and its sculpted program make this 2008th century Romanesque building an essential destination for lovers of medieval art.
-Its restoration – begun in XNUMX – is coming to an end, giving the opportunity for an exciting (re)discovery.
+The exceptional quality of its architecture and its sculpted program make this 12th century Romanesque building an essential destination for lovers of medieval art.
+Its restoration – begun in 2008 – is now complete, providing an opportunity for an exciting (re)discovery.

-It is the work of Girard de Blay, a powerful bishop from the beginning of the 1110th century who wanted to make the cathedral the setting and the symbol of his ambitions.
-The construction site lasted from 1136 to the death of Girard in XNUMX.
+It is the work of Girard de Blay, a powerful bishop of the early 12th century who wanted to make the cathedral the showcase and symbol of his ambitions.
+The construction site lasted from 1110 until Girard's death in 1136.

-In the 1812th century, the cathedral was saved by Paul Abadie fils (1884 – 1852).
-The architect – who was also the architect of the Basilica of the Sacred Heart of Montmartre in Paris – tirelessly directed the first major restoration works from 1875 to XNUMX.
+In the 19th century, the cathedral owed its preservation to Paul Abadie fils (1812 – 1884).
+The architect – who was also the architect of the Sacré-Cœur Basilica in Montmartre in Paris – tirelessly directed the first major restoration works from 1852 to 1875.

 About twenty meters high, the screen facade with arcades, featuring several dozen sculpted figures, is a masterpiece of Romanesque art from the South-West.